intermine/im-docs/docs/embedding/list-widgets/enrichment-widgets.rst

 There are a number of different implementations of corrections, we have choosen the simplest one.
 The algorithm was developed by Taher and Ovcharenko (2009) for correcting GO enrichment.
 Corrected probability of observing a given GO term is equal to the original GO probability times the correction coefficient CCGO defined for each GO term.

 .. code-block:: matlab
         Adjusted P = P x CCGO

-where the correction coefficient is calculated as:
+where the correction coefficient CCGO is calculated as:

 .. code-block:: matlab
                  LGO/LWH
       CCGO = ----------------